 InuYasha often cracked his knuckles before a fight.
 One handed.
 Open in a claw hand, not clinched into a fist.

 In the Lucky Star OVA, 3/4 of the main characters and their teacher are playing a MMORPG, and discuss finishing poses.
 What they wind up with is the end of the Hare Hare Yukai dance, with a random passerby filling the needed position.
 They quickly agree that it doesn't work.

 Parodied in Mahoujin Guru Guru.
 The "Cool Pose" is an actual ability that can only be used by The Hero.
 Nike strikes a pose while a sphere of yellow light surrounds him.
 Though it's noted the ability has no actual function besides making everyone stare at him in awe.

 Rurouni Kenshin has a couple.
 Kensin's Battousai glare is one, notable for scaring the bejeezus out of Kurogasa and several small-time villains.
 There's also his battou-jutsu stance, which looks so ridiculously cool that it has reached the level of being powered by its awesomeness.

-The Straw Hats use them a lot obviously.
+The Straw Hats use these poses a lot.
 Luffy typically cracks his knuckles or stretches before a fight.
 Zoro usually puts his sword in his mouth before fighting, but the real Ass Kicking Pose comes when he takes the bandanna off his arm and puts it on his head.
 Robin most often crosses her arms in front of her and closes her eyes when she's using her powers.
 Chopper's arms-folded-in-front-of-him Death Glare is not even slightly ruined by the tiny blue knapsack and pink hat that he always wears.

 Franky and his "SUPER!" pose.